mfactory-osaka/ESPTimeCast/README.md

 - **Automatic Dimming Feature** base on Sunrise/Sunset from weather API
 - **Custom Dimming Feature**: Start time, end time and desired brightness selection
 - **Countdown** function, set a countdown to your favorite/next event, 2 modes: Scroll/Dramatic!
+- **Buzzer Support** – add a passive piezo buzzer for audible alerts on Timer, Countdown, Pomodoro, Stopwatch, and Alarm events, with per-event sound and volume control
+- **Alarm Clock** – set a recurring or daily alarm with day-of-week scheduling, snooze, dedicated wake brightness, and full display takeover when it fires

 >Non-English characters converted to their closest English alphabet.
 >For Esperanto, Irish, and Swahili, weather description translations are not available.
 Japanese translations exist, but since the device cannot display all Japanese characters, English will be used in all these cases.